Ethical opportunities, risks, and challenges

 Prof. Dr. Dr. Eva Winkler is Heisenberg Professor and Head of the Section for Translational Medical Ethics at Heidelberg University Hospital and Executive Director at the NCT Heidelberg.
 Her research focuses on research ethics, clinical ethics, and ethical issues in healthcare.
 Professor Winkler is a specialist in hematology/oncology and serves as a senior physician in the Department of Medical Oncology (UKHD).
 She holds a PhD in the field of cancer research from the University of Heidelberg and a PhD in medical and health care ethics from the University of Basel.

-Karla Alex is a Research Associate in the Section Translational Medical Ethics (working group of Prof. Dr. Dr. Eva Winkler at NCT Heidelberg) at Heidelberg University Hospital.
+Karla Alex is a research associate in the Section Translational Medical Ethics (working group of Prof. Dr. Dr. Eva Winkler at NCT Heidelberg) at Heidelberg University Hospital.
 She studied Philosophy/Ethics and German Studies (thesis on "Conditional Unconditionality: Ethical Aspects of Embryo Protection in Vitro"; supervised by Prof. Dr. Peter McLaughlin, Department of Philosophy, University of Heidelberg, grade 1.0).
 In the Section Translational Medical Ethics, she was a collaborator in the research project COMPASS_ELSI ("Comparative Assessment of Genome and Epigenome Editing in Medicine: Ethical, Legal and Social Implications"; Deutsche Forschungsgemeinschaft - project no. 409799774, 2019-23).
-She is since the start of the project conception and application intensively involved in the project NEW_LIVES ("Genomic Newborn Screening Programs - Legal Implications, Value, Ethics and Society") (coordination of the application, as well as transitional cooridnation of the project group).
+She has been intensively involved in NEW_LIVES since the start of the project conception and grant application (coordination of the application, as well as transitional coordination of the project group).
 Her research focuses on applied ethics, particularly in the field of biomedical ethics and research ethics.
+Since October 2022, she is research fellow in the ethical subproject of the NEW_LIVES consortium.